Prerna-986/c-networking/README.md

 It provides user interfaces and support for services such as electronic mail, remote file access and transfer, shared database management, and other types of distributed information services.
+SUMMARY OF OSI MODEL
+PHYSICAL LAYER:-to transmit bits over a medium to provide ,mechanical and electrical specification.
+DATA LINK LAYER:-To organize bits into frames to provide node-to-node delivery.
+NETWORK LAYER:-To move packets from source to destination to provide internetworking.
+TRANSPORT LAYER:-TO provide reliable end-to-end message delivery and error recovery.
+SESSION LAYER:-To establish manage,terminate sessions.
+PRESENTATION LAYER:-To translate,encryt and compress data.
+APPLICATION LAYER:-To allow access to network resources.